 3.1.4.
-1H NMR spectrum of $[Co(A)(L^1)Cl(H_2O)]H_2O$
+1H-NMR spectrum of $[Co(A)(L^1)Cl(H_2O)]H_2O$

-The 1H NMR spectrum of $[Co(A)(L^1)Cl(H_2O)]H_2O$ ternary complex in DMSO- d_6 (Fig. 4), in addition to aromatic and indole-CH protons shows four broad signals at 6.40, 8.82, 9.42 and 9.87 ppm in 1:1:1:1 ratio, which are down field from TMS and disappear upon adding D2O.
-These signals are attributed to the protons of hydrazinethiocarbamide-4NH, hydrazinethiocarbamide-2NH [44], indole-NH [45] and hydrazinethiocarbamide-1NH [44], respectively.
-The presence of the previous signals in the 1H NMR spectrum of $[Co(A)(L^1)Cl(H_2O)]H_2O$ ternary complex indicates that substituted hydrazinecarbothioamides act as bidentate ligands via a contribution of hydrazinethiocarbamide-4NH as well as C=S groups in coordination.
+The 1H-NMR spectrum of $[Co(A)(L^1)Cl(H_2O)]H_2O$ ternary complex in DMSO-d6 in addition to aromatic and indole-CH protons shows four broad signals at 6.40, 8.82, 9.42 and 9.87 ppm in 2:1:1:1 ratio, which are down field from TMS and disappear upon adding D2O.
+These signals are attributed to the protons of hydrazinethiocarbamide-NH2, hydrazinethiocarbamide-2NH, indole-NH and hydrazinethiocarbamide-1NH, respectively.
+The presence of the previous signals in the 1H-NMR spectrum of $[Co(A)(L^1)Cl(H_2O)]H_2O$ ternary complex indicates that substituted hydrazinecarbothioamides act as a bidentate ligands via a contribution of NH2 as well as C=S groups in coordination.
 On the other hand, the disappearance of carboxylic proton in indole ring indicates the involvement of carboxylic group in complex formation.
-The $[Co^{III}(A)(L^1)Cl(H_2O)]H_2O$ ternary complexes are diamagnetic implying that their preparation proceeds via oxidation of cobalt(II) ions and only cobalt(III) chelates were isolated.
-A similar rapid oxidation was reported with many ligands [46].